CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/08-Enforce-semantic-model-security.md

       ![](Images/dp-up(2).png)

-1. You will be redirected to the Power BI sign-up page in Microsoft Edge.
+1. When prompted, on the Power BI sign-up page in Microsoft Edge.
 Select **Sign-in**.

    ![](Images/dp-up3.png)